skoliver89/skoliver89.github.io/CS460/HW6/index.md

 * Use only fluent LINQ syntax (dot notation) and not query syntax (the sql-like version)

 ## Demonstration Video
-I Could not get the project to publish correctly in the time I alotted myself for this project.
-Thus, the follow video provides a guided tour/demonstration of the finished project.
+I Could not get the project to publish correctly in the time I allotted myself for this project.
+Thus, the following video provides a guided tour/demonstration of the finished project.
 Note, This app was made in a matter of days, expect protype level features and visual quality.
 [Video Goes Here]

 ## Step 1: Recover the existing database, Adventure Works 2014